 Improve Your Payment History

-Your payment history is one of the most important components of many FICO scoring models.
-Late and missed payments will reduce your scores, and public records and collections can cause significant damage.
-This negative information will remain on your credit report and impact your credit scores for 7-10 years.
+Your payment history is the most important component of FICO® scoring models.
+Late and missed payments will reduce your credit scores, and bankruptcies and collections can cause significant damage.
+This negative information will remain on your credit report and impact your credit scores for seven to 10 years.

-Your scores often take into account the size and recency of your debt.
-The bigger your debt is and the more recent your missed payments are, the worse your score will be.
+Your scores often take into account the size of your debt and the timing of your missed payments.
+The bigger your debt is, and the more recent your missed payments are, the worse your score will be, typically.
 Bringing accounts current and continuing to pay on time will almost always have a positive impact on your credit scores.

-There are two ways to reduce your credit utilization rate:
+There are a few different ways you can reduce your credit utilization rate:

-- Increase your total available credit by raising your credit limit on an existing account or opening a new credit account.
+- Increase your total available credit by opening a new credit card account or requesting a credit limit increase on an existing card.

-While increasing your credit limit may seem like an appealing option, it can be a risky move.
-If increasing your credit limit tempts you to use more credit, you could fall deeper into debt.
-Additionally, if you try to open a new credit card, an inquiry will appear on your credit report and temporarily reduce your credit score.
+That said, while increasing your credit limit may seem like an appealing option, it can be a risky move.
+If increasing your credit limit tempts you to spend more, you could fall deeper into debt.
+Additionally, if you try to open a new credit card, a hard inquiry will appear on your credit report and could temporarily reduce your credit score by a few points.

 Consider How Many Credit Accounts You Have